 Physical dependence is responsible for the distressing withdrawal symptoms individuals experience upon suspension of opioids.
 Opioid receptors are located throughout the central nervous system and peripheral tissues.
 These receptors regulate endogenous and exogenous sources of opioids.
 Endogenous refers to the body’s natural opioids.
 At the same time, exogenous refers to external and synthetic opioids such as heroin, fentanyl, and morphine.

-Opioid agonist activation of the presynaptic terminals of nociceptive fibers blocks the release of pain neurotransmitters, resulting in pain relief.
-The binding of opioid receptors on y-aminobutyric acid-ergic (GABA) neurons inhibits GABA release, allowing more dopamine to be released, which often manifests in euphoria.
+Opioid agonist activation of the presynaptic terminals of nociceptive fibers blocks the release of neurotransmitters, resulting in pain relief.
+In addition, the binding of opioid receptors on y-aminobutyric acid-ergic (GABA) neurons inhibits GABA release, allowing more dopamine to be released, which often manifests in euphoria.

 The cessation or sudden reduction of opioid use in a physiologically dependent individual can result in withdrawal symptomatology, including physiological (somatic) and effective or psychological symptoms.